 Let’s chat a little bit about the importance of fueling our bodies for activity and exercise, and making sure we get enough to be able to sustain an active lifestyle.
 Because we don’t just want to exercise once or twice, right?
 We want it to be part of our healthy lifestyle, consistently.
-We all know that exercise is good for so many reasons – it makes us feel good, it provides an outlet for stress, it enables us to form friendships and socialize with others, we can set and achieve goals, get stronger, lose weight, reduce cardiovascular disease risk – etc. etc.
+We all know that exercise is good for so many reasons – it makes us feel good, it provides an outlet for stress, it enables us to form friendships and socialize with others, we can set and achieve goals, get stronger, reduce cardiovascular disease risk – etc. etc.

 BUT, we need to be aware that exercise, or an increase in exercise, usually means we need to consume more nutrients and more food to support this exercise.
 Over-exercising and undereating are problematic in and of themselves, but together, it’s a problem waiting to happen!
 Let’s keep it simple – exercise is stressful.
 Depriving our bodies of food and nutrients is stressful.
 It’s a double whammy when we do BOTH.